Employment Process Frequently Asked Questions

 The type of interview will depend on the hiring manager.
 Some departments may do phone interviews first, while others may invite the finalists in for a face to face interview.
 Some interviews may be 30 minutes in length, while others may take multiple days.
 Some departments use panel interviews, while other departments may use a series of individual interviews.

 You can view your status online by logging into your online account and clicking “Returning User – Login” at the top right sidebar.
 If you feel you need to make contact with the hiring manager or the department, use good judgment in determining the way you contact and the number of times you follow up.
 “In Process” means that the search is still underway and no offer has been accepted.
 “Job Filled” means that an applicant has been chosen and hired.

-Most student jobs are filled directly through the hiring department and not through the Department of Human Resources.
+Most student jobs are filled directly through the hiring department and not through the Division of Human Resources.
 Some departments will advertise student jobs on their own websites (Residential and Dining, Student Union, Library, etc.).
 Other departments may advertise through flyers or other postings.
 In most instances, you may apply directly with the department.
 Interviews and hiring decisions are made by the hiring department.
-Very few student positions are advertised or filled through the Department of Human Resources.
+Very few student positions are advertised or filled through the Division of Human Resources.

 Yes.
 If you receive the approval from your academic associate dean to work more than 20 hours per week, meet the minimum qualifications as stated in the job advertisement, and you can work the scheduled hours.
 Most full-time staff positions require you to work 40 hours per week from 8 a.m.-5 p.m.
 Monday-Friday.
-The staff and wage jobs advertised through the Department of Human Resources will not usually fit into a student’s academic schedule.
+The staff and wage jobs advertised through the Division of Human Resources will not usually fit into a student’s academic schedule.